Fall Care for Tropical Houseplants

 Q: I bought several beautiful tropical hibiscus plants in the spring.
 They are thriving.
 However, they were outside all summer, and they are now too tall for my kitchen garden window.
 I don’t have room for plants that large, so I wonder if and how I can cut them back—and will they still live and bloom?

 A: Congratulations on growing your plants so well.
-Sometimes it is just easier to find someone else that has room for the larger plants.
+Sometimes it is just easier to find someone else who has room for the larger plants.
 Many tropical houseplants are large trees or shrubs in their original habitat, and they can grow rapidly in one summer outdoors.
 The following information will apply to many tropical houseplants with woody branches that have been outdoors all summer.

 If you want to keep them, pruning is quite easy.
 The main pruning should be done after they finish blooming.
 That will probably be in the fall.
 After a plant finishes blooming is the proper time to prune just about everything, unless you want to eat the fruit produced from the flowers.
 Cutting off old flowers prevents the plant from wasting energy on seeds and sends it back into producing more flowers.

 Hibiscus in particular bloom on the ends of the new growth.
-The plant will go somewhat dormant over the winter if it gets less light, cooler temperatures and less water.
+The plant will go somewhat dormant over the winter if it gets less light, cooler temperatures, and less water.
 It probably won’t grow many new branches over the winter unless it is in a sunroom.
 It will begin to grow again in the spring, but don’t keep pruning it back or you will remove all the flower buds, since they develop on the ends of the branch.

 The pruning you do now can remove as much as one-third or one-half of a branch.
 All small interior branches can be removed, and any branches that angle toward the middle of the plant should be cut off.
 Make the pruning cuts just above a leaf or bud.
 The bud should be facing the outside of the plant, not aimed toward the middle.
 Branches that are completely removed should be cut to leave a small bump and not a long stub.